The Central SoMa Plan

 Click here for more on the Project Context and Existing Conditions.

-Before the Central SoMa Plan can be adopted, it requires an Environmental Impact Report (EIR) per the California Environmental Quality Act (CEQA).
-The Central SoMa EIR started in Spring 2013.
-The Draft EIR is anticipated to be released in Fall 2016 and a completed in early 2017.
+Before the Central SoMa Plan can be adopted, it requires the certification of a Final Environmental Impact Report (EIR) per the California Environmental Quality Act (CEQA).
+The Central SoMa Draft EIR was released in December 2016 and the Response to Comments was released in March 2018.
+Combined these two documents form the Final EIR.
 To see more information on the environmental review for the Plan, click here.

 Make sure to sign up to be on our project mailing list to get updates on the Central SoMa planning process.
 Questions, comments, and suggestions on this planning effort should be directed to: